-- 39. On Friday 19 April 2002, MGN published a sensational story in the Daily Mirror revealing that the then England Football Manager Mr Sven Goran Eriksson was engaged in a sexual relationship with TV presenter Ulrika Jonsson.
+39. On Friday 19 April 2002, MGN published a sensational story in the Daily Mirror revealing that the then England Football Manager Mr Sven Goran Eriksson was engaged in a sexual relationship with TV presenter Ulrika Jonsson.
 The revelation of the affair was promoted as a "World Exclusive" for the newspaper's "3AM Showbiz" column, which had been created by the Editor at the time, Piers Morgan, and his Deputy, Richard Wallace.
-The story was obtained or corroborated through the interception by MGN's journalists of voicemails messages left by Mr Eriksson for Ms Jonsson. - 40.
-Given the potential sensitivity and importance of this "World Exclusive", the highly private and intrusive nature of the information which was published and the decision to publish without confirmation of the affair from both parties, the Claimants will contend that the MGN Legal Department must have been aware of the true source of the story about Ms Jonsson and Mr Eriksson, and that this source had been obtained unlawfully.
-Pending further disclosure, the Claimants will also rely on the recent disclosure (in another claim where Ms Jonsson was an associate) of a TDI invoice relating to Ms Jonsson of 17 April 2002 (two days before the article), relating to an instruction by James Scott (the journalist who obtained the story about Ms Jonsson and Mr Eriksson). - 41.
-The Claimants will also refer to the fact that Mr Morgan effectively admitted that the story had been uncovered by phone hacking in the Daily Mail in an article dated 28
+The story was obtained or corroborated through the interception by MGN's journalists of voicemails messages left by Mr Eriksson for Ms Jonsson.

-May 2009 and entitled "Piers Morgan: My Life and Other Celebrities", which contained the following entry for Saturday 18 April 2009 (which the Claimants contend is truthful):
+- 40. Given the potential sensitivity and importance of this "World Exclusive", the highly private and intrusive nature of the information which was published and the decision to publish without confirmation of the affair from both parties, the Claimants will contend that the MGN Legal Department (and, it is to be inferred, the Board, particularly in light of the "no surprises rule" between Mr Partington and Mr Vickers) must have been aware of the true source of the story about Ms Jonsson and Mr Eriksson, and that this source had been obtained unlawfully.
+Pending further disclosure, the Claimants will also rely on the recent disclosure (in another claim where Ms Jonsson was an associate) of a TDI invoice relating to Ms Jonsson of 17 April 2002 (two days before the article), relating to an instruction by James Scott (the journalist who obtained the story about Ms Jonsson and Mr Eriksson).
+Despite this awareness, neither the Legal Department nor the Board took any steps to stop the continued use of such unlawful information gathering techniques by MGN journalists. - 41.
+The Claimants will also refer to the fact that Mr Morgan effectively admitted that the story had been uncovered by phone hacking in the Daily Mail in an article dated 28 May 2009 and entitled "Piers Morgan: My Life and Other Celebrities", which contained the following entry for Saturday 18 April 2009 (which the Claimants contend is truthful):